© All Rights Reserved foltz.45

 © All Rights Reserved lil_lil

 A calanque refers to deep and steep limestone valley that is partily submerged by the sea.
 Les Calanques that stretch from Marseille to Cassis form an amazing rugged coastline, with the valleys offering great hiking and rock climbing opportunities.
 The coastline can be toured as a half-day trip, usually with a stopover at Château d'If (of the famed Count de Monte Cristo) on the way back towards Marseille.
-The walls of the spectacular Cave Cosquer in the Calanque de Morgiou are covered with prehistoric paintings and engravings, and this grotto is worth a visit.
+The walls of the spectacular Cave Cosquer in the Calanque de Morgiou are covered with prehistoric paintings and engravings.
+The underwater acces to this grotto is completly forbidden.

 © All Rights Reserved navman